JedLee6/Top150-LeetCode-Quick-Review-Notes/12_Graph_General/093_Graph_General_207._Course_Schedule.md

         }
         // Once all neighbors are safe, we mark u as Visited state[u] = 2;
-        // Finallu, we return false because no cycle was found starting from the node u return false;
+        // Finally, we return false because no cycle was found starting from the node u return false;
     }
 }